Posted on Leave a comment

 There is no expiration date on parenting.
 Just because your child is an adult does not mean they don’t need your support.
 In fact, they need it just as much as ever.
 But this is a time to take on new opportunities for learning and growing as a parent and a person.
 If you are up to the challenge, please take it on!

 There are many things that are out of your control when your adult child has an eating disorder.
 But that does not make you powerless.
 Every parent has incredible influence over their child’s emotional health at any age.
-Here are the things I recommend parents do when an adult child has an eating disorder:
+For example, we never outgrow the deep, biological desire to be seen, heard, and understood by our parents.
+This need is programmed into all humans at birth.
+We want to be seen as worthy and lovable by our parents.

 1. Learn about eating disorders

-Eating disorders are biopsychosocial disorders.
-This means they are based on biological, psychological, and social factors.
-An important part of the social aspect is family of origin.
+The good news is that you are a vital part of your child’s social environment.
+Your opinion matters a lot.
 This is why parents can be instrumental in helping a child recover from an eating disorder.

 The more you can learn about eating disorders, the more you will be able to help your child.
 But here’s a little secret: it’s tempting, but don’t focus too much on food, eating and weight.
-Eating disorders are mental disorders, which means they are rooted in psychology and behavioral patterns.
+Eating disorders are mental disorders, which means they are rooted in neurobiology, psychology and behavioral patterns.
 When you keep in mind that your child is facing distorted thoughts and maladaptive behaviors, you will behave differently than if you think it’s all about the food and weight.

 Learn about the triggers that your child may need to avoid during recovery, especially stress.
 Support them in their recovery by understanding that they likely need to change aspects of how they behave with you and the rest of your family in order to recover.
 The more you can accept them through recovery, which may be messy, the greater your chance of maintaining a strong relationship beyond recovery.